GabrielVelasco/BET-Attack-Momentum/README.md

 ========>  https://gabrielvelasco.github.io/BET-Attack-Momentum/ <========

-# Football Attack Momentum
+# Football Attack Momentum (from SofaScore)
-Feel free to contribute to this project.
-I'm open to suggestions and improvements (which this project needs).
+Feel free to contribute to this project (fork/copy...).
+Any sugestion you can email me at 'themrgabriel100@gmail.com'.

-A Web Site that gather all football live matches pressure graphs/score from SofaScore.
+A Web Site that gather all football live matches pressure graphs, live scoreboard and stats from SofaScore.

 ## preview
 ![Image Preview](https://raw.githubusercontent.com/GabrielVelasco/BET-Attack-Momentum/main/imgs/preview.png)

 ## Purpose
 Help users to decide which match to watch / bet.
-Help bettors to find a good match for goal/corners based on the pressure graphs (SofaScore attack momentum graph).]
+Help bettors to find a good match for goal/corners based on the pressure graphs and stats (SofaScore attack momentum graph).]

 ## Frameworks/Programs/APIs used